Karnik2001/emailclassification/README.md

 # Email Classification

-Emails are a daily task in everybody lives, however, spam emails have become an increasing potential threat to security mainly on a financial level.
+Checking emails are a daily task in everybody lives, however, spam emails have become an increasing potential threat to security mainly on a financial level.
 With the power of data analytics using machine learning techniques, spam emails can be detected and be prevented.
 In this simple project, I have a implemented the classification method to classify whether an email is a spam or ham (real).

 Steps